Institutions which hold an Erasmus Charter for Higher Education (ECHE) can apply for student and staff mobility funding under Key Action 1.

-- a study period in a programme country abroad lasting between 3 and 12 months
+- a study period in a programme country abroad lasting between three and 12 months

-- a traineeship (work placement) abroad lasting between 2 and 12 months
+- a traineeship (work placement) abroad lasting between two and 12 months

-Students may undertake up to 12 months’ mobility in total per academic cycle (i.e. 12 months during their bachelor degree, 12 months during their master’s degree etc).
+Students may undertake up to 12 months’ mobility in total per academic cycle (e.g. 12 months during their bachelor degree, 12 months during their Masters, etc.).
 Each 12 month period can consist of any combination of eligible study and/or traineeship mobilities.
 Additionally, recent graduates may be supported to undertake a traineeship but they must be selected by their institution during their last year of study and the traineeship must take place within 12 months of graduating.